theDreamer911/open-source-dataset-collection/Boston Housing Dataset/README.md

 # About
 This dataset contains information collected by the U.S Census Service concerning housing in the area of Boston Mass.
 The dataset is small in size with only 506 cases.
-The data was originally published by Harrison, D. and Rubinfeld, D.L. `Hedonic prices and the demand for clean air', J. Environ.
+The data was originally published by Harrison, D. and Rubinfeld, D.L.
+Hedonic prices and the demand for clean air,J. Environ.
 Economics & Management, vol.5, 81-102, 1978.

 # Miscellaneous Details
 There are 14 attributes in each case of the dataset.
 They are: